adebard/titanium-android-telephonymanager/README.md

 Install:

-See the Titanium documentation for how to install modules into project: http://docs.appcelerator.com/titanium/3.0/#!/guide/Using_a_Module
+See the Titanium documentation for how to install modules: http://docs.appcelerator.com/titanium/3.0/#!/guide/Using_a_Module

 Usage: